 - The Human History Museum closes in November and does not reopen until the Spring.

-Some Things to Remember Before Visiting Zion in any Season
+Some Things to Remember Before Visiting Zion in Any Season

-- Remember, if you would like to hike Angels Landing you will need to get reservations.
+- Remember, if you would like to hike Angels Landing, you will need to get reservations.

 - The busiest season is typically April through October, expect crowds and lines for the shuttles.
 Be prepared for full visitor center parking lots.
 You may have to park in Springdale and ride the shuttle into the park.